Stefanik elected as House Republican Conference chair, third in party command

 Rep. Cheney of Wyoming was voted out of the third-highest leadership position within the Republican Party during a reported closed-door meeting in the basement of the U.S. Capitol.
 Her removal came after she made repeated statements criticizing former President Trump and his claims that the 2020 presidential election was fraught with voter fraud, as well as the role these contentions may have played in the Jan.
 6 riot at the Capitol.

+State GOP Chairman Nicholas A. Langworthy offered Rep. Stefanik plaudits for her achievement.

+“There is no one better suited for this critical role as we sight our sights on retaking the House Majority in next year’s midterms,” he said in a statement.
+“Her ascension to leadership will be a tremendous asset for all New Yorkers who will have a powerful and influential voice in the halls of Congress.”

-The National Federation of Republican Women congratulated Rep. Stefanik in a statement.
+The National Federation of Republican Women also congratulated Rep. Stefanik in a statement.

 “We look forward to your strong leadership as you work to unite the Republican party,” said the federation’s president, Trisha Turner.
 “You are an outstanding role model for women and we stand behind you.
 Because of this, many more will be empowered to run for office.”